z0orb/a-star-assault-tower-defense/ASSETS.md

 2. Export as plain PNG (not Inkscape PNG)
 3. Save files with correct names in the `assets/` directory
 4. Run the game to see your graphics!

-## Need Help?

-If you encounter issues:
-1. Check the console output for error messages
-2. Verify your PNG files are valid XML
-3. Test with a simple PNG first (like the grass example above)
-4. Make sure file permissions allow reading the PNG files

-## Advanced: Animated PNGs

-Note: The current implementation does not support PNG animations.
-Only static PNG graphics are rendered.